 AUTSA provides AUT students with independent and confidential support, advice and advocacy services.
 This includes assistance for legal matters, disciplinary action, harassment, complaints, employment and tenant rights, grade appeals, and general information and translation of AUT rules and policies.

-AUT offers career counselling, career development services and job search support to prospective and current AUT students and alumni.
+AUT offers career counselling, employability services and job search support to prospective and current AUT students and alumni.
 AUT’s career specialists provide advice and support clients to make informed decisions about their career path and study programme, and to improve their employability.

 AUT hosts two childcare facilities – one at AUT City Campus (run by AUT) and an independently-run crèche at North Campus.
 Both centres provide excellent facilities and services, including school holiday programmes.
 Health, Counselling and Wellbeing also provide comfortable and private rooms for breastfeeding at all three main campuses.

-AUT has a range of pastoral and counselling services to facilitate our diverse students’ integration into university life and provide on-going personal, spiritual, psychological and emotional support.
-AUT offers specialised services to students with an impairment or disability, or who are Māori, Pacific, Chinese, International, Rainbow, or elite athletes.
+AUT has a range of pastoral, personal and counselling services to facilitate our diverse students’ integration into university life and provide on-going personal, spiritual, psychological and emotional support.
+AUT also provides an after-hours counselling service which is free to students.
+AUT offers specialised services to students with an impairment or disability, or who are Māori, Pacific, International, Rainbow, or elite athletes.

-AUT also operates a comprehensive orientation and transition programme, and an early intervention service to promote the success and retention of our students.
+AUT also operates a comprehensive orientation and transition programme, and an early outreach service to promote the success and retention of our students.

 AUTSA provides students with employment information and funding for Student Job Search (SJS).
-SJS is an employment agency targeted at finding employment for students.
+SJS is an employment agency targeted at finding employment for students nationwide.

-AUT offers students information and advice to help manage their money, including assistance with StudyLink issues, budgeting, and banking.
-In addition, the University provides Justice of the Peace services and emergency financial assistance for students experiencing extreme financial hardship.
+AUT offers students information and advice to help manage their money, including assistance with StudyLink issues, budgeting and banking.
+In addition, the University provides Justice of the Peace services and financial hardship assistance for students experiencing extreme financial hardship.